cnsoft/cocos2d-kamcord-ios/README.md

 ## A Sample Application

-Before we explain how to use Kamcord in your own applications, let's run through a quick example that runs right out the box.
-Open the project located at `Examples/cocos2d-iphone-1.0.1/cocos2d-ios.xcodeproj` and select `RotateWorldTest` from the dropdown.
-Build and run that application and you will see the familiar `RotateWorldTest` from the Cocos2D suite of tests. **Make sure to run the application on a physical device with iOS 5+, not the simulator.
-Video replay does NOT work on the simulator!**
+Before we explain how to use Kamcord in your own applications, let's go through a quick example that runs right out the box.
+Clone this repository to your local machine and open the project located at `Examples/cocos2d-iphone-1.0.1/cocos2d-ios.xcodeproj`.
+Select `RotateWorldTest` from the dropdown and build and run that application.
+You should see the familiar `RotateWorldTest` from the Cocos2D suite of tests. **Make sure to run the application on a physical device with iOS 5+, not the simulator.
+Video replay is NOT supported by the simulator!**

 After 10 seconds, the Kamcord view should appear allowing you to replay a video recording of those first 10 seconds and share that video via Facebook, Twitter, and/or email. `ParticleTest`, `SceneTest`, and `SpriteTest` all work the same way.